 While this downward cyclical pattern can be anticipated and planned for, the worry is that many of the external factors that influence the length and amplitude of the cyclical downturn will not be working to the advantage of the Australian beef industry.
 The \$AU/\$US exchange rate is rising and is projected to reach approximately \$0.60 by mid 2003.
 This is about a 20% appreciation, and if it did eventuate, it would place considerable downward pressure on saleyard prices for cattle in Australia, irrespective of any cyclical downturn.
-As well, interest rates are on the rise and there is a major drought in the eastern states.
-Both of these factors put pressure on farm profitability and induce a greater turnoff of cattle, again putting downward pressure on saleyard prices.
-Conversely, growth in the Korean and live cattle markets provides an optimistic note.
+As well, interest rates are on the rise and there seems to be a sharply rising probability of a major drought.
+The National Climate Centre is putting the probability of a new El Nino event at 50-50, "double the normal level of risk."
+(Macey 2002).
+Both of these factors would put pressure on farm profitability and would induce a greater turnoff of cattle, again putting downward pressure on saleyard prices.

-In terms of implications for the Australian industry and industry advisers, it would seem prudent that any planning at farm or industry level should take account of the cyclical nature of the beef industry.
+In terms of implications for the Australian industry and industry advisors, it would seem prudent that any planning at farm or industry level should take account of the cyclical nature of the beef industry.
 In practical terms this might mean farmers considering new or further investment in the beef industry should incorporate development budgets that reflect cyclical prices over time frames equivalent to the US cattle cycle of 10 years on average.
 Farm business plans should be robust enough to withstand expected price troughs created by these cycles.
 All cattle producers should remember that saleyard prices in Australia fell about 50% during the last cyclical downturn.
-However, for every threat there is an opportunity.
+However, as anyone who has done a SWOT analysis will know, for every threat there is an opportunity.
 The relatively regular US cattle cycle has some very positive implications for farmers who are able, and make the effort, to anticipate beef price booms through opportunistic or short-term beef production.